 01 of 07

-This addictive spring risotto recipe is a wonderful way to enjoy the delicate flavor of garlic scapes in a comforting entree.
+This addictive green garlic risotto recipe is a wonderful way to enjoy the delicate flavor of garlic scapes in a comforting entree.
 Vegetarian-friendly when made with vegetable broth instead of chicken, you can put this warming, homey meal on the table in just 30 minutes from start to finish.
-Italian arborio rice is simmered down with butter, wine and broth, until it's creamy and tender.
+Italian arborio rice is simmered down with butter, wine, and broth until it's creamy and tender.
 Then shredded Parmesan cheese is added for savory, cheesy goodness.
 It's springtime in Italy on a plate.

 02 of 07

 Want to add something special to your same-old side dish of greens?
 A few chopped green garlic scapes add a springy sweetness to cooked collard greens, kale, spinach, or Swiss chard.
-This recipe includes prosciutto, which adds salty, savory crunch to cooked leafy greens.
+This greens with green garlic and prosciutto recipe feature a salty, savory crunch.
 You can omit the meat, though, for a vegetarian and vegan-friendly side dish.

 03 of 07